cboettig/labnotebook/_posts/2014-05-30-PLoS-data-sharing-policy-reflections.md

 and that is somewhat less worrying if we view data the way we currently build publications (e.g. as fundamental building blocks of research) and publications as we currently view data (e.g. as a means to an ends, illustrated in the idea that it is okay to have mistakes in the data as long as they don't change the conclusions).
+Jonathan Eisen has some [excellent](http://www.slideshare.net/phylogenomics/jonathan-eisen-talk-on-open-science-at-bosc2012-ismb "see slide 13") [examples](https://www.youtube.com/watch?v=oWZzUe3Kxeo) in which openly sharing the data led to rapid discovery and correction of errors that might have been difficult to detect otherwise.

 - __And getting at the reason why we encourage data sharing: how much data,